samtay/haskell-fun-times/README.md

 # haskell-fun-times
-Just a repo of me learning and playing with haskell
+Just a repo of me learning and playing with haskell **TODO** Use shake/hakyll/pandoc to compile this into a github.io site.

 ## resources
 - Haskell Programming from First Principles ([book](http://haskellbook.com/) and [notes](./from-first-principles))